 Upon arrival, please take one of our purple slip leads to use while in the hospital.
 If you must use a retractable leash please keep it short and locked in order to keep your pet safe.

-Therefore, we must examine and evaluate your pet prior to selling or prescribing medication.
+Therefore, we must examine and evaluate your pet prior to selling or prescribing any prescription product, including food and preventatives.

 Please call us for a refill or appointment before your pet’s medication runs low.
 Please do not wait until the last minute to call for your refill, as we may not be able to accommodate your request as quickly as your pet needs.
 Please allow at least 24 hours for all refill requests.
-Some prescriptions are special order medications that require additional time for delivery.
+Some prescriptions are compounded medications that require additional time for delivery to your home.

 It is our goal to serve you in every way possible, including making your financial experience clear, understandable and easy to navigate.
 We are committed to excellence in care and service for every patient, every client, every visit.
 In order to support this high standard of care, we offer a broad spectrum of services, expertise, equipment and procedures to give your pet the best possible care.
 We want you to understand each step of your pet’s care, both the services you receive and the associated costs.
 We encourage you to discuss fees with our staff before services are rendered.